 - Freshly ground black pepper

 - 2 large eggs

-- Preheat the oven to 400°F. Place the potatoes on a baking sheet and bake until tender when pierced with a knife, about an hour.
-Remove from the oven and set aside until cool enough to handle.
+- Preheat the oven to 400°F. Place the sweet potatoes on a baking sheet and bake until tender when pierced with a knife, 50 minutes to 1 hour.
+Remove them from the oven and set aside until cool enough to handle.